The following table works as a Rosetta Stone to manage services depending on the init system1 present in your distribution.

 systemctl disable $service |

-Please consider using a GNU/Linux distribution that does not use systemd
+Please consider using a GNU/Linux distribution that does not use systemd, like

 Devuan or Void Linux.
 Read